 This story as a standalone is exclusive to Karin's store.
-It is available in the bundle Steam Across the Hall at major online retailers.
+It is available in the bundle Steam Across the Hall at Bella Books and major online retailers.

 Your purchase unlocks all formats for download.
 You can then add them to your device as you would any other file.
 For example, MOBI files can usually be emailed to your Kindle and they will be automatically added to your library.

 - Attracted for the first time to a butch woman, an inexperienced lesbian finds the courage to knock on her neighbor’s door.
 Humor, tenderness and high-erotic energy combine in this reader favorite.

 - Reader Comments about Karin’s Short StoriesShe tells stories that can be read over and over again with characters that linger in your thoughts.

 - ‘Butch,’ ‘Salt,’ and ‘Steam’ at the Lesbian Reading RoomExquisite writing, extremely fiery sex, great characterisation despite the length and a totally enjoyable read.

 - words: 5200

 "The Butch Across the Hall" was originally published in Back to Basics: A Butch-Femme Anthology (Bella After Dark).
 Revision ©2016.

 Cover photograph ©Karin Kallmaker, 2016.
 Taken in Brussels, Belgium.

 Excerpt from "The Butch Across the Hall"I counted to ten and raised my hand a third time to knock.
 Yet again I couldn’t do it.
 Beyond the door I could hear a ballgame and the infrequent scrape of a spoon against a bowl.
 I was assuming it was soup again tonight.
 I’d seen the empty cans more than once in her recycling bin.
 Miki’s diet was a lot like mine.